 Clinicians report that they spend around half their working day on administrative tasks, and of the time they have available to see patients, nearly 40% is spent on the computer entering or retrieving data.
 With ambient clinical intelligence, the AI automatically creates clinical documentation for clinicians to review and sign off, and clinicians can simply ask the system to find relevant data for them.
 That means clinicians can focus all their attention on the patient to understand their medical issues and concerns and build their trust.
 Patients feel heard and understood, and clinicians don’t have to spend hours every evening completing documentation.

-With budgets tightening this year, and the continuing shift toward risk-based reimbursement models, we’ll also see more organizations adopt computer-assisted physician documentation solutions.
+With budgets tightening this year, and the continuing shift toward risk-based reimbursement models, we’ll also see more organisations adopt computer-assisted physician documentation solutions.
 These AI-powered tools provide in-workflow guidance to ensure accurate CC and MCC capture in inpatient settings and HCC capture and recapture in outpatient settings, resulting in more complete records and appropriate reimbursement.

 3: Big steps will be taken toward advancing health equity